Organizations Providing Information on Immigration, Refugee Resettlement, and Child Welfare

 Author(s): Child Welfare Information Gateway

-Selected national organizations that provide information and resources on immigration issues related to children and families.
+Includes selected national organizations that provide resources specific to immigrant and refugee children and families.
 If you are aware of any others, please contact Child Welfare Information Gateway at OrganizationUpdates@childwelfare.gov.
 Inclusion on this list is for information purposes and does not constitute an endorsement by Child Welfare Information Gateway or the Children's Bureau.

 ABA Center on Children and the Law

 1050 Connecticut Ave.
 N.W

 The ABA Center on Children and the Law seeks to improve the laws, policies, and judicial procedures affecting children by supporting legal representation for youth, facilitating coordination between attorneys and caseworkers, reducing court delays, and providing training to court professionals involved in child welfare.
 ABA also supports: National Reunification Month

 and updates this website each June.

 United States Conference of Catholic Bishops (USCCB)

 3211 Fourth Street NE